Walk through Leicester Square or Covent Garden today and you can see the usual street performers attracting gawping crowds.

-So…what kind of people were performing back then?
+So…what kind of street performers were entertaining people back then?

 A man called The Turk.
 A rope was fixed to the top of a church steeple and the other end to the ground at a 90 degree angle.
 The Turk then climbed by his toes.
 When he reached the top, this fearless chap slid down head first with his arms and legs spread out.